-Always have a looping file named 000 if using any trigger input or serial control:
+Always have a looping file named 000 if using any Trigger choice or Serial Control.

 The 000 looping file can be a black video file if no video is wanted until a trigger or command.
+For Audio files you can use a silent mp3 file.

-We suggest the looping file be at least 30 seconds long.
+We suggest the looping file be at least 30 seconds long and may be much longer.

-Make sure you are using ZEROS and not the letter O in the file name.
 Do not put the files in a folder.
 Only put media files on the SD card or USB drive.